purecloudlabs/fixtable-ember/README.md

 ]
 ```

 Automatic filtering should not be used if server-side pagination is turned on, because Fixtable will not be able to determine all of the possible filter options without all of the data loaded onto the client.
+Note that the generated options will be unique and case-insensitive.

 #### Filter Debouncing